 Additionally, risk management enforces stronger adoption of intelligence-based security solutions that are backed by reliable threat information sources.
 This will help enterprises to thwart attempts to vulnerabilities before patches are updated.

-Combating DDoS and other attacks: Top Zero Trust Networking Solutions for 2021
+Combating DDoS and other attacks: Top Zero Trust Networking Solutions

 With the inception of BYOD, many issues pertaining to data protection and control arise when an enterprise defines the lines between personal and corporate data.
 Other threats, such as data breaches through staff-owned devices and physical theft, are also an issue.